domman-genomics/MENA_Mol_Epi/README.md

+# Download the simulated oubtreak data

+Please download the line list and fasta files in the `data` folder for use in the following steps.

 # Upload FASTA Files to Nextclade.org

 This tutorial will guide you through the steps to upload your FASTA files for outbreak analysis on [Nextclade.org](https://clades.nextstrain.org/).